• Skip to primary navigation

 The Origins Of Thermal Imaging

-He was curious about the thermal difference between the various colors of light, so he created a simple experiment using a glass prism.
+He was curious about the thermal difference between the various light colors, so he created a simple experiment using a glass prism.
 With sunlight directed to the prism, Herschel created a light spectrum and measured each color’s temperature.
-He found that the temperatures varied by color, and increased from the violet to the red part of the spectrum.
+He found that the temperatures varied by color and increased from the violet to the red part of the spectrum.

 His curiosity was piqued.

-After noticing the color temperature pattern, Herschel decided to measure the temperature beyond the red part of the spectrum in an area without visible sunlight.
+After noticing the color temperature pattern, Herschel measured the temperature beyond the red part of the spectrum in an area without visible sunlight.
 Imagine his surprise when he found that this area had the highest temperature.

 Aerial thermal imaging of chimney stack